meet: Drew Wessell, CFP®

-What should I do first to set myself up for financial success?
+What steps should I take first to build a strong financial foundation?

-How do I balance saving for retirement with other, more immediate goals and needs?
-What are the trade-offs?
+How do I balance long-term retirement planning with near-term goals and competing priorities?

-Are my goals realistic & am I on track?
-If not, how do I prioritize them?
+Are my goals realistic, am I on track, and how should I prioritize when trade-offs are required?

 -